rwbl/make-floodbarrier-model/README.md

 MQTT messages are published with the river level information (can be used to display a Node-RED Dashboard with gauges and charts), but also to control the gate, move the motor or set the river level threshold.

 ### Outline
+See also TODO.md.
-Some further ideas have come to mind = planned for a next version.
+Some ideas come to mind planned for a next version.
 * Display real signal depending gate state.
 	* Requires additional LEDs (i.e. gate open: 1 white + 2 red; gate closed: 2 red).
 There are no GPIO pins left = requires multiple LED on one pin solution (i.e. Shift Register 74HC595 or MAX7219)
 * REED switch to control gate close position (instead of using timer from open to close position).